8ctopus/apache-php-fpm-alpine/README.md

 ## Xdebug debugger

 This repository is configured to debug php code in Visual Studio Code.
 To start debugging, open the VSCode workspace then select `Run > Start debugging` then open the site in the browser.
+The default config is to stop on entry which stops at the first line in the file.
+To only stop on breakpoints, set `stopOnEntry` to `false` in `.vscode/launch.json`.

-For other IDEs, set the Xdebug debugging port to 9001.
+For other IDEs, set the Xdebug debugging port to `9001`.

 To troubleshoot debugger issues, check the `log/xdebug.log` file.